united medicare advisors logo dark

-How to avoid the Medicare Part D penalty
+How to Avoid the Medicare Part D Penalty

 When you hear about Medicare penalties, there are two relevant Medicare programs that may come to mind: Medicare Part B and Medicare Part D.